 On an ordinary Tuesday I’d be at my internship.
 I would have been looking out the 22nd floor of the NBC building to admire my city, but that Tuesday I perused the San Diego skyline for 747s.
 On the drive home my uncertainty became frenetic and my eyes only pointed upward.
 Not for security, hope or solidarity, but in fear my hometown was next, however, I wasn’t the only San Diegan or American with eminent peril on the brain.
 Everyone was afraid: Afraid of Al Qaeda, afraid of Islamist Extremist, afraid of the unknown, afraid of Muslims.

-New York was sensitive to activity that smelled like terrorism.
-They had a whiff of it in the early 90s from the bombing, but this was different.
+New York was sensitive to activity that hinted at terrorism.
+They had experienced it in the early 90s from the bombing but this was different.
 Our symbols of power and wealth were moments away from collapse and people could be seen leaping to their death for a more acceptable fate.
 To be a 15 year old and watching the events unfold, I had many of the same questions as all Americans.
 Why do people hate us because we are American?
 Why do I feel unsafe, unprotected and subject to random acts of violence?

 There are people in the United States that have difficulty understanding what Trayvon Martin could have felt being followed by George Zimmerman on the day of his death.
 It’s not very difficult to pick out this crowd during a conversation.
 Sympathy for George Zimmerman normally sounds like:

 “George was just doing the right thing, but it went terribly wrong, but his heart was in the right place”